mrigakshipandey/scvp/README.md

     // implements methods
 };
 ```
-Then we can write a Module that calls those methods
+Then we can write a Module that has the interface ports, not that this can only use threads with waits
 ```
 SC_MODULE(<module_name>){